vkmcheung/violin-ssvae/README.md

 # violin-ssvae
-Code and Supplementary Information for "Semi-supervised Violin Fingering Generation Using Variational Autoencoders"
+Code and Supplementary Information for "Semi-supervised Violin Fingering Generation Using Variational Autoencoders" by Vincent K.M.
+Cheung, Hsuan-Kai Kao, and Li Su, presented at ISMIR 2021.